William-La/cs124/docs/design.md

 ![Task 3 End](./img/lab2/task3end.png)

 ### Task 4 - Rename the item "Text John" to "Text John about bank statements"
 Starting with a list including the "Text John" task, users can press the dropdown arrow icon to the right of the task title.
-Pressing this opens up a menu with two options: "Edit Item" and "Delete Item".
-When users press the "Edit Item" option, they are taken to a new page where they can edit the task title that pre-exists in the text field.
+Pressing this opens up a menu with two options: "Edit" and "Delete".
+When users press the "Edit" option, a modal appears where they can enter an updated task title in the text field.
 Once they edit the task title, they can press the submit button and the item will be updated on the main todo screen.

 Start